-If you want to run Windows 10 by disabling or Windows Defender and without installing third-party antivirus program, you can either use Group Policy or Windows Registry to disable Windows Defender program in Windows 10.
+If you want to run Windows 10 by disabling or Windows Defender and without installing a third-party antivirus program, you can either use Group Policy or Windows Registry to disable Windows Defender program in Windows 10.

 Complete the given below instructions to disable Windows Defender in Windows 10.